ABOUT THE PRODUCTION CONTENT GUIDE

 • Booth refers to their mother leaving Lincoln so quickly that her afterbirth was still hanging out between her legs.

-• Lincoln urinates in a plastic cup on stage.
+• Lincoln urinates in a kettle on stage.
 This is simulated and choreographed with the actor.

 Alcohol use